thetobyb/PDTime/README.md

 ## Week 4
 ###### What occured in week 4 ######
 Week 4 involved a lot of Jest and testing development in JavaScript - the rabbit program was the main testing focus.
-The jest test cases were the main focuses on the personal development time for this week.
+The Jest test cases and developing the rabbit code were the main focus on the personal development time for this week.

 ## Week 5
 ###### What occured in week 5 ######